Farm Credit Administration.

 End Further Info

 Start Supplemental Information

-The objectives of the proposed rule are to:
+The final rule objectives are to:

 - Enhance the usefulness of high-risk loan categories;

 - Replace the subjective measure of “reasonable doubt” used for reinstating loans to accrual status with a measurable standard;

 - Improve the timely recognition of a change in a loan's status; and

 - Update existing terminology and make other grammatical changes.